bennyvdhoogen/development-standards/docusaurus/docs/frontend/Testing/accessibility.md

     - [ ] zooming in at 200%
     - [ ] verify that all links feature descriptive link text.
 - [ ] Evaluate the usability of your application by
-  - [ ] testing a workflow on your application without the use of a keyboard
+  - [ ] testing a workflow on your application without the use of a keyboard.
+Employ tools like screen readers, such as [JAWS](https://accessibility.psu.edu/screenreaders/jawscommands/) or [VoiceOver](https://support.apple.com/guide/voiceover-guide/welcome/web)
+    - [ ] confirm the page's order is logical
+    - [ ] verify all content is accessible to the screen reader.
-  - [ ] testing a workflow on your application without the use of a mouse Employ tools like screen readers, such as [JAWS](https://accessibility.psu.edu/screenreaders/jawscommands/), [VoiceOver](https://support.apple.com/guide/voiceover-guide/welcome/web) or the keyboard shortcuts when testing for usage without a mouse for this assessment.
-Pay attention to specific issues during testing, such as ensuring the focus ring remains consistently visible, confirming that the page's order is logical, and verifying that all content is accessible to the screen reader.
+  - [ ] testing a workflow on your application without the use of a mouse  Employ keyboard shortcuts.
+    - [ ] check if the focus ring remains consistently visible

 ### on a web application?
-- Validate your webpage using a dedicated tool like [WebAIM’s WAVE Accessibility Evaluation Tool](https://wave.webaim.org/standalone), [Markup Validation Service](https://validator.w3.org/) and [Lighthouse from Google](https://developer.chrome.com/docs/lighthouse/overview).
-WebAIM's WAVE Accessibility Evaluation Tool offers the option to disable stylesheets, allowing you to assess the content ordering as presented to screen readers.
+- [ ] Validate your webpage with [WebAIM’s WAVE Accessibility Evaluation Tool](https://wave.webaim.org/standalone) WebAIM's WAVE Accessibility Evaluation Tool offers the option to disable stylesheets, allowing you to assess the content ordering as presented to screen readers.
+- [ ] Validate your webpage with [Markup Validation Service](https://validator.w3.org/)
+- [ ] Validate your webpage with [Lighthouse from Google](https://developer.chrome.com/docs/lighthouse/overview).
-- Manually test the rendering of your application by enabling high contrast mode on your website (you can use a plugin like High Contrast in Chrome).
+- [ ] Manually test the rendering of your application by enabling high contrast mode on your website (you can use a plugin like High Contrast in Chrome).
-- Review your page using a grayscale filter or a color-deficient vision simulator, such as [Coblis](https://www.color-blindness.com/coblis-color-blindness-simulator/), to confirm that the content is not solely reliant on color.
+- [ ] Review your page using a grayscale filter or a color-deficient vision simulator, such as [Coblis](https://www.color-blindness.com/coblis-color-blindness-simulator/), to confirm that the content is not solely reliant on color.
-- Translate your page into another language, including a right-to-left language like Arabic.
-Confirm the following: ensure accurate rendering of all elements, verify precise translation of all content (employ a screen reader to catch potential oversights, especially in aria-labels), and check for proper content orientation when translated to or from a right-to-left language.
+- [ ] Translate your page into another language, including a right-to-left language like Arabic.
+  - Confirm the following:
+  - [ ] ensure accurate rendering of all elements
+  - [ ] verify precise translation of all content (employ a screen reader to catch potential oversights, especially in aria-labels)
+  - [ ] check for proper content orientation when translated to or from a right-to-left language.
-- Apply the provided CSS snippet and confirm that all elements are still rendered correctly, adhering to WCAG 1.4.12.
+-[ ] Apply the provided CSS snippet and confirm that all elements are still rendered correctly, adhering to WCAG 1.4.12.
 In Chrome, you can utilize the Stylus plugin for easy implementation.
 ```css
 *{
   line-height: 1.5 !important;